zevck/S.T.F.U/CONFIG_TUTORIAL.md

 When using FormIDs in here, they must be entered in hex form with the `0x` prefix.
 No need for a FormKey.
 EditorIDs work as normal.
 You can also optionally block entire subtypes from being logged by SkyrimNet instead of listing every single topic if you wish.
 For it to take effect, uncheck "Block Hello" in the MCM and check "Block SkyrimNet Logging", as an example.

 When editing `STFU_SkyrimNetFilter.yaml` you don't need to rerun the patcher, just restart your game.
+The SkyrimNet filter feature is completely independent from the patcher.
+If preventing SkyrimNet filtering is all you care about then you don't even need to run the patcher.

 # STFU_Config.ini
 ```ini